alexgolec/tda-api/docs/order-templates.rst

 ===============

 ``tda-api`` strives to be easy to use.
-This means making it easy to do simple things while making it possible to do complicated things.
+This means making it easy to do simple things, while making it possible to do complicated things.
 Order construction is a major challenge to this mission: both simple and complicated orders use the same format, meaning simple orders require a surprising amount of sophistication to place.

-We get around this by providing a fully-featured order builder to help build arbitrarily complex orders, along with a number of templates that pre-configure an order builder for common orders.
+We get around this by providing templates that make it easy to place common orders, while allowing advanced users to modify the orders returned from the templates to create more complex ones.
+Very advanced users can even create their own orders from scratch.
 This page describes the simple templates, while the :ref:`order_builder` page documents the order builder in all its complexity.

 ---------------------